-In the case of covid-restrictions, some courses may be moved online.
+In the case of covid-restrictions, some courses may be moved to an online format.
 For the most up-to-date information, please check the current course schedule posted online.

-Prerequisites are courses that must be taken prior to the indicated course.
+Prerequisites are courses that must be taken and successfully completed prior to the indicated course.